How much does a baseball weigh?

 Before we proceed, let us have a look at the history of sports.

 With the high level of advancements, the ball used in most sports has gone through series of changes that finally landed them to the acceptable form they are today.
-Baseball is one of them.

 The evolution of baseball went in line with improvements made in the sport.
 Science has helped to facilitate to a great extent the transitions that took place in baseball.
 The stitching and designing of a baseball were all achieved from science.